kernow/shortcode/README.md

 ### Templates

 Each shortcode tag needs a template file to translate the shortcode into html.
 Templates can be written in HAML or erb and work in a similar way to views in Rails.
 The main content of a tag is passed via the instance variable `@content`.
-Any attributes defined on a tag are passed in via an `@attributes` hash.
+Any attributes defined on a tag are passed in via an `@attributes` hash, shortcodes can have any number of attributes.
 For instance a quote shortcode might look like this:

     [quote author="Homer Simpson"]Doh![/quote]